freecodecampBarrie/rubberduck/README.md

 ----
 ## Requirements

-You are going to need the following install on your machine:
+You are going to need the following installed on your machine:

 - [VS Code](https://code.visualstudio.com/download) (optional but recommended)
 - [Git](https://git-scm.com/downloads) installed